-AIA employees must never commit fraud (defined as an act of intentional dishonesty to secure unfair or unlawful gains or losses).
-If you notice or suspect any case of fraud, including expense claims, procurement, auditing or accounting irregularities, etc., or you experience pressure to alter any financial records, you must discuss the situation with Compliance, another qualified resource, such as Group Internal Audit or report via the AIA Ethics Hotline.
+AIA employees must never commit fraud .
+If you notice or suspect any case of fraud, including expense claims, procurement, auditing or accounting irregularities, etc., or you experience pressure to alter any financial records, you must discuss the situation with Compliance, another qualified resource, such as Group Internal Audit or report via the AIA Ethicsline.

-For more information, please see the AIA Group Anti-Fraud Policy on the AIA Intranet.
+For more information, please see the AIA Group Anti-Fraud Standard on the AIA Intranet.

-Audits and Investigations
+Audits and investigations

-If requested, AIA employees will cooperate with auditors and investigators conducting an internal or external audit or investigation of AIA's activities.
-Acts designed to hamper the effectiveness of an audit or investigation (including failure to keep details of the investigation confidential e.g. by advising the subject persons of the investigation) may result in disciplinary action.
+If requested, AIA employees will cooperate with auditors and investigators conducting an internal or external audit or investigation of activities at AIA.
+Acts of non-cooperation apparently intended to hamper the effectiveness of an audit or investigation (including failure to keep details of the investigation confidential e.g. by advising the subject persons of the investigation) may result in disciplinary action.